1. The Asymmetry Problem in ServiceNow Negotiations

 Step 3: Proposal Construction

 The AE works with the deal desk to construct the renewal proposal.
 The proposal is calibrated to achieve the target renewal value while leaving room for negotiation.
-This means the initial proposal is intentionally higher than the final expected price — typically 15–25% higher.
+This means the initial proposal is intentionally higher than the final expected price — typically 15 to 25% higher.
 The deal desk pre-approves a discount floor (the minimum acceptable price) and the AE manages the negotiation to land as far above that floor as possible.

 The proposal includes embedded growth assumptions (higher user counts, new modules, edition upgrades), the annual uplift compounded from the current Year 3 or Year 5 price, and limited or no flexibility provisions (no reduction rights, auto-renewal retained, no co-terming protections).
 Each of these elements is negotiable — but the AE will present them as standard and non-negotiable unless challenged with specific, informed pushback.